 Collecting data on each step in your user flow will allow you to evaluate how your users navigate through your sales funnel.
-By their very nature, funnels will shrink at each step, where users drop out.
+By their very nature, funnels will shrink at each step where users drop out.
 Data will indicate where your funnel is ‘leaky’ (with a large percentage of people dropping out between steps) and might need help.

 To close up the ‘leaks,’ consider where you can correct points of pain or friction, where to offer more information, and where to reduce distractions and offer less.

-For example, on an ecommerce site you might conduct a user flow analysis and notice that a lot of people are getting to the shopping cart but not completing their purchase.
+For example, on an ecommerce site, you might conduct a user flow analysis and notice that a lot of people are getting to the shopping cart but not completing their purchase.
 By identifying that shopping cart abandonment is a problem, you can start generating hypotheses for why users are dropping off at that point.

 It could be that your shipping rates are too high, and users are getting sticker shock.
 Or perhaps there are too many fields to fill out, and customers are losing interest.
 Or perhaps the navigation is not clear as to what action to take next.

-Once you’ve generated hypothesis for why your user flow is suboptimal, you can begin A/B testing your ideas to determine which of the changes will actually have a positive impact on your user flow.
+Once you’ve generated a hypothesis for why your user flow is suboptimal, you can begin A/B testing your ideas to determine which of the changes will actually have a positive impact on your user flow.

 A/B testing is the process of comparing two different versions of a site or app against each other to see which one performs better using real world data.
 A/B testing is a great way to validate hypotheses about changes to your site or app.

-By going through your user flows, identifying opportunities for improvement, and testing different ideas you can continually improve your conversion rates.
+By going through your user flows, identifying opportunities for improvement, and testing different ideas, you can continually improve your conversion rates.
 A/B testing tools like Optimizely make it easy to make changes to your site or app and provides data that show exactly how much of an impact changes will have on your core metrics.